dabapps/eslint-config-dabapps/README.md

 ### Custom config

-But if you want to customise the project because, for example, this project is using an different ECMA version, module system, or framework you can use a combination of the other configs available in this module.
+But if you want to customise the project because, for example, this project is using a different ECMA version, module system, or framework, you can use a combination of the other configs available in this module.
 To replicate the default config for example, you could use the following:

 ```json
 {